-I’m an artificial intelligence practitioner and applied researcher, with expertise in general machine learning and AI on language (NLP/NLU).
+I’m an artificial intelligence practitioner/applied researcher with expertise in machine learning systems and AI on text (NLP/NLU).

-I currently work as a Machine Learning Engineer with Google Cloud Professional Services, where I prototype and build AI systems for Google Cloud customers.
+I currently work as a Machine Learning Engineer with Google Cloud Professional Services, where I build AI systems and provide AI strategy assistance to Google Cloud customers.

 Selected Professional Projects

 I led machine learning and NLP work on a new Bloomberg product called Points of Law.
 I was the only member of the development team with prior machine learning experience.

 Points of Law is a legal search product that mines 13 million court documents for key legal concepts and provides tools for lawyers to find the legal concepts most relevant to their cases.
 It was awarded the 2018 New Product Award by the American Association of Law Librarians.